 Side effects and post-treatment irritation from dermal filler is mild and manageable, and the fillers dissolve after a period of time, depending on the type and amount you have injected.
 Dermal fillers may also stimulate your skin’s natural collagen production.

-An alternative injectable treatment for marionette lines is Botox, which is derived from the botulinum toxin.
-Botox actually freezes the muscles that are used to create the facial expression behind the wrinkle or crease.
+An alternative injectable treatment for marionette lines is Botulinum toxin, which is derived from the botulinum toxin.
+Botulinum toxin actually freezes the muscles that are used to create the facial expression behind the wrinkle or crease.

 Microneedling is done with a pen or roller, and can be used to stimulate collagen production, to treat marionette lines.
 It’s likely that you will need to return for a few sessions if you need to fill in deep marionette lines.

 Advanced skin treatments can help to counter the effects of ageing but there are also measures you can take to slow down your biological clock.

 Protect Your Skin From The Sun

 The sun’s harmful UV rays wreak havoc with your skin, especially as you get older.
 It’s best to stay out of the sun completely but we know this isn’t always practically possible.
 Make sure you use a good sun protection factor every day and use physical barriers such as a wide brimmed hat and sunglasses to shield yourself from sun exposure.

 It’s important to stay out of the sun after dermal filler, Botulinum toxin injection and microneedling treatments.